shane-kercheval/llm-workflow/README.md

 # Possible Features

-- [ ] Add `metadata` property to OpenAIChat which gets passed to the ExchangeRecord that are created
+- [ ] Add `metadata` property to OpenAIChat which gets passed to the ExchangeRecord that are created (so that user can pass metadata)
-- [ ] Explore OpenAI functions
-- [ ] Explore 'agents'
+- [ ] Explore adding additional 'agents'
 - [ ] Create PDF-Loader
 - [ ] create additional prompt-templates